 Experience Clyston Mill

-In the 1930s, the mill was a very busy place.
 The mill was active into the early twentieth century.
-It pressed apples from 1915, ground corn into the 1930s and pumped water until the 1940s, when a water tower was built to supply the village.
+It pressed apples from 1915, ground corn into the 1930s and pumped water until the 1940s.
 It served the local community, pumping water to a reservoir behind the Red Lion pub for Monday wash day.
-This stopped in the 1940s when the water tower was built.
+This stopped in the 1940s when the water tower was built to supply the vilalge.
 The mill’s machinery was also used to drive equipment for pulping and pressing apples for cider.
 The cider press, apple crusher and some barrels are on display in what was the pump house.
 They date from 1915 and were last used in 2000.

 In 1944, the Killerton estate, including the mill was left to the National Trust by Sir Richard Acland.
 The mill we know today makes 5/6 tons of award-winning flour each year.
 Stop by Killerton's award-winning restaurant or cafes to taste freshly baked scones and bread, all made with Clyston Mill flour.